masoud-naji/masoud-naji/README.md

 Hi My name is Masoud Naji
 ============================
+Professional Summary

-a passionate Front-End Developer with expertise in React and Next.js.
-I specialize in creating professional UI web applications using JavaScript, TypeScript, ReactJS, NextJs, and various front-end technologies.
-With a strong understanding of design principles, I create visually appealing and responsive interfaces.
+As a passionate Front-End Developer specializing in Adobe Experience Manager (AEM), I bring a comprehensive skill set in creating dynamic web applications and user interfaces.
+My expertise extends to React, Next.js, and a range of front-end technologies, backed by a solid understanding of design principles.
+This enables me to craft visually appealing, responsive interfaces that enhance user experience.

+Technical Proficiency

+Front-End Development: Proficient in JavaScript, TypeScript, ReactJS, NextJs.
+Experienced in designing UI/UX with a focus on aesthetics and functionality.
+Adobe Experience Manager (AEM): Skilled in developing AEM-based solutions, working with Sling, HTL, and XML dialogs.
+Expertise in creating specified components with required dialogs for website enhancement.
-I have hands-on experience with tools like Adobe Photoshop, Adobe XD, and Adobe Illustrator, enabling me to design stunning UI patterns.
-I'm skilled in optimizing page load time and ensuring high-traffic pages are SEO-friendly.
+Design Tools: Hands-on experience with Adobe Photoshop, Adobe XD, and Adobe Illustrator, facilitating the creation of stunning UI patterns.
+Performance and SEO: Skilled in optimizing page load times and ensuring high-traffic pages are SEO-friendly.
-On the back-end, I'm proficient in working with Next.js, GraphQL, Node.js, and various databases such as SQL, MySQL, PostgreSQL, MongoDB, and JSON.
-I have experience using Firebase for authentication, real-time databases, and cloud storage.
+Back-End Technologies: Proficient in Next.js, GraphQL, Node.js.
+Familiar with databases like SQL, MySQL, PostgreSQL, MongoDB, and JSON structures.
+Authentication and Storage: Experience using Firebase for authentication, real-time databases, and cloud storage.
-Throughout my career, I've worked in Agile environments, utilizing management software like JIRA Agile and Scrum Works.
-I'm well-versed in version control tools like Git and have experience testing components using Jest and Storybook.
+Agile and Version Control: Experienced in Agile methodologies, using tools like JIRA Agile and Scrum Works.
+Well-versed in Git for version control.
-In addition, I'm knowledgeable in data visualization tools such as JavaScript D3, Vega-Lite API, and High Charts.
-I've also worked with data modeling applications like Excel, Power BI, Tableau, and Dax.
+Testing and Data Visualization: Proficient in testing components with Jest and Storybook.
+Knowledgeable in data visualization tools like JavaScript D3, Vega-Lite API, and High Charts.
+Data Modeling: Experienced with Excel, Power BI, Tableau, and Dax for data modeling applications.
+Professional Experience

-I've recently worked as a Frontend Developer at CNB- City National Bank, where I contributed to Adobe AEM projects and utilized technologies like JavaScript, HTML, CSS, SASS, Bulma, Bootstrap, and JSON.
+Recent Role: AEM - react Frontend Developer at Instrument.
+Contributed significantly to Adobe AEM projects using technologies like React, Java ,JavaScript, HTML, CSS, SASS, and JSON.
+Education and Certifications

-I'm a dedicated and motivated professional with a Bachelor's degree  and additional certifications in Java Web Development and React/Redux Development from Udacity.
+Certifications: Java Web Development and React/Redux Development certifications from Udacity.
+Invitation to Collaborate

-Feel free to explore my GitHub and website to learn more about my projects and skills.
-I'm always excited to collaborate on new and innovative projects.
-Let's create something great together!"
+I am always excited to collaborate on new and innovative projects.
+Explore my GitHub and website to learn more about my work and skills.
+Let's create something great together!

 ### Front-End:
 React / Next.js